radumarias/rfs/README.md

 # rfs

 Distributed filesystem written in Rust.
+Intention is to be a learning projects for the concepts involved in such a system.

 # Introduction